1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsRIC Foundation Catalyst Grants is sponsored by Rhode Island Community Foundation.
-Supports innovative initiatives that catalyze change in Rhode Island, focusing on systemic inequities.
+Supports innovative initiatives that catalyze change in Rhode Island, prioritizing collaborations among organizations to address community priorities.

 Get alerted about grants like this